VISION | ARTISTIC TEAM | COMPANY

 DGDG is dedicated to crafting and curating creative dance and theatre works that explore human and social conditions.
-DGDG educates the public on the power of the art of dance and theatre, and provides audiences with a multicultural experience.
+DGDG educates the public on the power of the art of dance and theatre and provides audiences with a multicultural experience.
 Whether collaborating or defining their work, DGDG looks for performers who constantly strive to transform themselves, either in image or skill.

-The Danielle Georgiou Dance Group was selected as Best Dance Troupe by the Dallas Observer for 2017 and 2015, and Best Dance Company for 2016 by the readers of D Magazine.
+In 2019, DGDG's original show, Run of Show, was named Best of Fest at the Houston Fringe Festival.
 The Show About Men (2015) was named Best New Play or Musical and cited for Outstanding Creative Contribution for Choreography by the Dallas Fort Worth Theater Critics Forum Awards.
 NICE (2014), which premiered at the Dee and Charles Wyly Theatre for the AT&T Performing Arts Center’s Elevator Project, also won for Choreography.
 DGDG was the first dance company to be asked to participate in the Elevator Project, and the only company asked to return in 2017 for the second iteration of the Elevator Project.
 Also in 2017, DGDG completed the first-ever year-long artist residency at the Dallas Public Libraries, during which time we conducted monthly performing and visual arts workshops and produced an original production.